tim-old/Dissertation_Bayes_MR/MSc_Thesis/MSc_Thesis_Bookdown/_book/3_Methods.md

 Where eligibility could not be determined from abstract screening alone, full texts were retrieved and screened against the same criteria.
 Screening of abstracts and full texts was undertaken in blocks of ten articles, until the target of ten included studies for reanalysis had been reached.

 Where an article reported multiple exposure-outcome associations, data were only extracted for the association with the highest number of genetic instruments available, or else for the first reported association where several were based on the same number of instruments.
-Data were extracted from full texts of included studies using a standardised data collection template, which included publication details, citation count, primary study question, degree of participant overlap between groups, number/details of genetic instruments used, effect estimates/standard errors calculated, and conclusion regarding causality as determined by the weighted median estimator method.
+Data were extracted from full texts of included studies using a standardised data collection template, which included publication details, citation count, primary study question, degree of potential participant overlap between groups, number/details of genetic instruments used, effect estimates/standard errors calculated, and conclusion regarding causality as determined by the weighted median estimator method.

 ## Data Manipulation and Analysis